pablop16n/web-docs-scorer/README.md

 | 0.5 → 0     | 15 → 30   |
 | 0            | >30        |

-This score also penalize the accumulation of numbers in a single segment.
+This score also penalizes the accumulation of numbers in a single segment.
 It is language independant.
-First of all, the ratio of number_characters/alphabetic_characters is calculated by segment.
+First of all, the ratio of number_characters to alphabetic_characters is calculated by segment.
 The script saves the amount of numbers by segment that pass the 0.1 ratio as _problematic_numbers_.
 Then this _accumulation_score_ is penalized using this logic:

 | Accumulation_score | problematic numbers |
 | ------------ | ---------- |